bryantran04/ForReview/README.md

 # ForReview
-Hashtable from scratch in C++
-Table Classifer for financial documents in python
+Hashtable from scratch in C++  and a Table Classifer for financial documents in python